andrewburgess/SparklesTasks/README.md

 	<restore-db replace="true" db-name="SuperAwesomeDatabase" backup-path="/path/to/the/backup.bak" />

+#### attach-db

-`attach-db` attaches an existing MDF file to a server instance
+`attach-db` attaches an existing MDF file to a server instance.
+It will move the MDF/LDF files to your SQL Data directory automatically.

 * `replace` - *Boolean* - Set true to overwrite an existing database on the server with the backup
 * `db-name` - *String*, **Required** - Name of the database to restore to